kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 Let's say that

 - The annual savings as of now are $s$, e.g. 50,000 USD.
-- The annual savings increase every year by $\rho_s$, e.g. by 0.07.
+- The annual savings increase every year by $\rho_s$, e.g. 0.07.
-- There is a fixed annual return on savings investments of $\rho_i$, e.g. of 0.04.
+- There is a fixed annual return on savings investments of $\rho_i$, e.g. 0.04.
 - There is a savings goal $g$, e.g. 1,000,000 USD.
-One might define this as the yearly spending divided by $\rho_i$.
+One might define this as the yearly spending divided by $\rho_i$ minus current savings.

 Under these assumptions, the cumulative savings after $H$ years equal: